-2.2.
-Exact Computation of Total Blocking Probabilities
+2.2 Exact Computation of Total Blocking Probabilities

-In general our model is based on a T-dimensional Markov chain.
-A state is defined by the number $\bar{n}$ of users in the system and the state space $\Omega$ is restricted by a maximum number of users large enough to avoid hard blocking.
-We define the transition rate matrix Q as and Q=0 else.
-The injective index function f maps the state space $\Omega$ to $\mathbb{N}$ .
-The introduction of local blocking probabilities $B_t(\bar{n})$ for each transition $\bar{n}\to\bar{n}^{t+}$ leads to reduced transition rates.
-The calculation of blocking probabilities in the current state requires the knowledge of the distribution of the momentary user activity.
-For a number of $n_t$ users in the system the number $m_t$ of active users follows the binomial distribution.
-The local blocking probability $B_t(\bar{n})$ for a new call of service t in state $(\bar{n})$ is
+In general our model is based on a T-dimensional Markov chain which may be computed using the product form solution provided that no local blocking occurs.
+A state is defined by the number \bar{n} of users in the system and the state space Ω is restricted by a maximum number of users large enough to avoid hard blocking.
+We define a transition rate matrix for the exact computation of blocking probabilities since the application of the product form solution is not valid with local blocking.
+The introduction of local blocking probabilities for each transition $\bar{n} \to \bar{n}^{t+}$ leads to reduced transition rates.
+The Markov chain is adapted in order to get an appropriate model behavior, similar as in [7].
+Figure (3) shows the state diagram of a modified one-dimensional Markov chain with local blocking if a single service is considered.